 Introduction to Mammography

 Mammography is a specialised medical imaging technique that employs low-dose X-rays to examine the human breast.
 It is a crucial tool in the early detection and diagnosis of breast diseases, primarily breast cancer.
 As one of the most commonly used methods for screening, mammography plays a significant role in reducing breast cancer mortality rates.
-This comprehensive overview delves into the history, types, procedures, benefits, risks, and the future of mammography, providing an in-depth understanding of its importance in modern medicine.
+This brief overview looks into the history, types, procedures, benefits, risks, and the future of mammography, providing an in-depth understanding of its importance in modern medicine.

 History of Mammography